fuzzyzester/machine-learning-predict-prenatal-depression/README.md

 # Predicting Prenatal Depression Using Machine Learning

 ## Overview
-This project explores the feasibility of predicting prenatal depression using **power state data** collected from wearable devices, combined with EPDS (Edinburgh Postnatal Depression Scale) scores.
-By leveraging machine learning algorithms, the project aims to identify patterns in physiological and behavioral data that correlate with depressive symptoms during pregnancy.
+This project investigates the feasibility of predicting prenatal depression using power state data collected from the Mom2B smartphone application—a research initiative by Uppsala University.
+By leveraging machine learning algorithms, the study aims to identify patterns in physiological and behavioral data that correlate with depressive symptoms during pregnancy.
+These insights could support early detection, enabling timely prevention or intervention strategies.

 ## Objectives
 - Utilize power state data to predict prenatal depression.